 Skaters entering this program (STAR 1) should participate in two (2) on-ice sessions and one (1) off-ice session per week.
 By the end of this program (STAR 5), skaters should participate in four (4) on-ice sessions and two (2) off-ice sessions per week.

-The Senior STAR (STAR 6 to Gold) program is a continuation of the Junior STAR (STAR 1 to 5) program and the next set of skills for skaters to achieve after STAR 5.
-Skaters entering Senior STAR build on skills acquired in Junior STAR, further developing and refining fundamental figure skating skills.
+The Intermediate/Senior StarSkate (STAR 6 to Gold) program is a continuation of the Junior StarSkate (STAR 1 to 5) program and the next set of skills for skaters to achieve after STAR 5.
+Skaters entering Intermediate/Senior StarSkate build on skills acquired in Junior StarSkate further developing and refining fundamental figure skating skills.
 Skaters in this program have the option to pursue high performance development if they choose.
 The goal of this program however is to train skaters for successful completion of the STAR 6 to Gold assessments in:

 - Skills: develop edges, turns in figure form, power and field moves for all disciplines;